gethinode/hinode/content/en/blog/markdown.md

 ### Indented code block

-indented code blocks start with 4 spaces and has a blank line preceding it.
+indented code blocks start with 4 spaces and have a blank line preceding it.
 <!-- markdownlint-disable MD046 -->
     This is an indented block